Nicous20/FunQA/README.md

 FunQA is a VideoQA dataset to evaluate and enhance the model's video reasoning capability upon counter-intuitive videos, including humorous and funny viral videos from [TikTok](), creative performance from [Kasou Taishou (欽ちゃん＆香取慎吾の全日本仮装大賞)](https://en.wikipedia.org/wiki/Kasou_Taishou), and magic videos from [YouTube]() and [TikTok]().

+We establish rigorous QA tasks designed to assess the model's capability in counter-intuitive timestamp localization, detailed video description, and reasoning around counter-intuitiveness.
+We also pose higher-level tasks, such as attributing a fitting and vivid title to the video, and scoring the video creativity.

 In total, the FunQA benchmark consists of 312K free-text QA pairs derived from 4.3K video clips, spanning a total of 24 video hours.
 Extensive experiments with existing VideoQA models reveal significant performance gaps for the FunQA videos across spatial-temporal reasoning, visual-centered reasoning, and free-text generation.